Being a Somali woman in the West is not easy.

-Back home here in the UK, we see a different kind of prejudice, we see a passive racism from our akhis and ukhtis.
-We see it in mosque, when brothers and sisters refuse to stand shoulder to shoulder with us, when they refuse to stand feet to feet with us and we begin to see ourselves playing this cat and mouse game in the middle of Salah trying to not leave a space between us.
+Back home here in the UK, we see a different kind of prejudice, we see passive racism from our akhis and ukhtis.
+We see it in the mosque when brothers and sisters refuse to stand shoulder to shoulder with us when they refuse to stand feet to feet with us and we begin to see ourselves playing this cat and mouse game in the middle of Salah trying to not leave a space between us.
 I saw it as a young girl with curly hair, having my neighbour of Bengali descent call my single braids ‘snakes’ and watching her cackle whilst she pulls on my locks.

 Ideas of self-hate began to manifest in my impressionable mind and weirdly enough it wasn’t by Dave down the road but aunty who lives next door.

 I don’t have to tell you in a blog post that there is a definite race issue within the Muslim community, we, as your black brothers and sisters have been exclaiming this for years.
 They’ve just fallen on deaf ears.

 I’ve attended protests calling for an end to the bombs falling on my brothers and sisters in Syria, in Falasteen, in Iraq, in Afghanistan etc. I’ve donated to organisations trying to better the lives of families in Pakistan, Bangladesh etc. Yet I’m still yet to see a protest when 400 Somali migrants drown in the Mediterranean Sea.
 I’m yet to see my brothers and sisters with collection buckets trying to raise money to aid those dying in the drought in Somalia.
 I’m yet to see my brothers and sisters being enraged with the constant drones dropping bombs in Somalia which are being orchestrated by the US army.

 Is there a difference in the lives being lost in Syria and those in Somalia?